Skip to main content

 For Existing Patients

-Freed automatically generates a patient summary based on prior notes, visits, and problems.
+Freed automatically generates a patient summary based on their prior notes, visits, and problems.
 The summary includes key information (e.g., ongoing conditions, prior plans, recent changes).

 For New Patients